 When it comes to power, there are a few metrics to keep in mind:

 - Pressure in pounds per square inch (psi)

 - Cleaning units (cu)

 Pressure washers can be categorized by the amount of pressure and flow they put out.
 The categories include light duty, medium duty, and heavy duty.
-Generally, the more power the unit produces the more expensive the cost.
-The medium duty works extremely well for the most common uses.
+Generally, the more power the pressure washer produces the more expensive the cost.
+The medium duty works best for the most common uses.

-A light duty electric pressure washer has a maximum of ~1700 PSI.
-This is excellent for small jobs around the home.
-This unit is light and affordable.
-However, the limited range of cleaning power will limit the types of jobs this classification can perform.
+A light duty electric washer has a maximum of ~1700 PSI.
+This is best for small jobs around the home.
+This class of pressure washer is light and affordable.
+However, the limited range of cleaning strength will limit the types of jobs this classification can perform.

-A medium duty unit has between ~1700 and ~2800 PSI.
+A medium duty pressure washer has between ~1700 and ~2800 PSI.
 This is the most popular type used for residential pressure washing.
-This unit is excellent for the back deck, front stairs, driveway, vehicles, patio furniture, etc. This unit is an excellent value and is generally priced accordingly.
+This class of washer is best for the back deck, front stairs, driveway, vehicles, patio furniture, etc. This duty pressure washer is an excellent value and is generally priced accordingly.

-The heavy duty unit has a minimum of ~2800 PSI.
-These units tend to be more expensive and are most often used for industrial or commercial requirements.
-Once the PSI of a pressure washer exceeds 1.8 GMP and 2,100 PSI the price tend to increase dramatically.
-These units are popular with purchasers for factory and warehouse workers and contractors.
+The heavy duty pressure washer has a minimum of ~2800 PSI.
+These power cleaners tend to be more expensive and are most often used for industrial or commercial requirements.
+Once the PSI of an electric pressure cleaner exceeds 1.8 GMP and 2,100 PSI the price tend to increase dramatically.
+This grade of power cleaners are popular with purchasers for factory and warehouse workers and contractors.
 The biggest advantage in a heavy duty pressure washer is that they can take pretty much any job that is put in front of them.
-This feature is important for commercial workers because the unit is often used on a daily basis.
+This feature is important for commercial workers because the power cleaner is often used on a daily basis.

 Ease of use

 This is one of the biggest advantages of electric models compared to gas pressure cleaners.
 Keep an eye out for the following: